cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 If you're working with Android nowadays, you'll probably be familiar with **Android X**, the _major package renaming_ of the Android Support library announced at Google I/O 2018.
 It's time to migrate!

 Although, you might be in the situation **where you can't yet migrate**.
-Either because you're working on a big project (that you're not fully responsible of) or just because you love procrastinating.
-One of the tool can come handy in this case is **Jetifier** in **reverse mode**.
+Either because you're working on a big project (that you're not fully responsible for) or just because you love procrastinating.
+One of the tools can come handy in this case is **Jetifier** in **reverse mode**.

 # AndroidX

-Google finally decided to cleanup and re-organize the good old Support Library (launched in [March 2011](https://developer.android.com/topic/libraries/support-library/rev-archive#rev1)!).
+Google finally decided to clean up and re-organize the good old Support Library (launched in [March 2011](https://developer.android.com/topic/libraries/support-library/rev-archive#rev1)!).
 Historically, classes in the Support Library used to have packages like `android.support.v4.app.`.

 The `.v4` in the package meant that the code provided was supposed to be backward compatible for API level 4 and higher.
 Given that now we're at API level 28, having a `.v4` in the package name doesn't add much value (it mostly creates confusion).